jackjwilliams/jackjwilliams.github.io/about.md

 Thanks for taking the time to check out my blog - this is my first!
 I recently went to a developer conference and learned it is about time I share some knowledge and quit taking so much.
 This is my attempt to do that.

 I'm a developer by day and well, by night too.
+I develop all the things.

 My primary focus over the last few years has been C# .NET MVC (2/3/4/5), Android and a sprinkling of Ruby on Rails.